boto/boto3/docs/source/guide/retries.rst

    ProvisionedThroughputExceededException

 * Retry attempts on several HTTP status codes, including 429, 500, 502, 503, 504, and 509.
-* Any retry attempt will include an exponential backoff by a base factor of 2.
+* Any retry attempt will include an exponential back-off by a base factor of 2.

 .. note::